Skip to content

 FEEDBACK AND SUPPORTERS

 We welcome your feedback as well as ideas and story suggestions for The Commons.
-If you’d like to see Commons content regularly, sign up for our popular Philanthropy Today newsletter.
-And please join the conversation at our Commons LinkedIn group.
+If you’d like to see Commons content regularly, sign up for our popular Philanthropy Today newsletter or our weekly LinkedIn newsletter.

-The Commons is financed in part with philanthropic support from the Arthur M. Blank Family Foundation, Einhorn Collaborative, and JPB Foundation.
+The Commons is financed in part with philanthropic support from the Arthur M. Blank Family Foundation, Einhorn Collaborative, and the Walton Family Foundation.
 None of our supporters have any control over or input into story selection, reporting, or editing, and they do not review articles before publication.
 See more about the Chronicle, the grants, how our foundation-supported journalism works, and our gift-acceptance policy.